Formic Acid Treatment for Bees (How to Use)

 Formic Pro is the more recent product but the main difference between it and the earlier available MAQS seems to be that the shelf life is longer.
 If you buy either product, check the sell by date to ensure you are receiving fresh product.

 The treatment pads are very effective at killing mites with a efficacy percent in the high 90’s.
-Not only do they kill the phoretic mites (those on the adult bees), the vapor also kills mites in the capped bee brood cells.
+Not only do the vapors kill the phoretic mites (those on the adult bees), the vapor also kills mites in the capped bee brood cells (this is a big deal).

 Challenges of Using this Natural Treatment